Botanical Gardens Waterfall Jalan Kebun Bunga, Penang

 I first learned about the Penang Waterfall through the colonial watercolours hanging in the Penang State Museum.
 I often heard of the Penang Waterfall through the "older generation" within my family.
-Aunties and older brothers would speak of the waterfall within the Botanical Gardens, and how much the young generation missed out in having their access to the waterfall cut off.
+Aunties and older brothers would speak of the waterfall within the Penang Botanic Gardens, and how much the young generation missed out in having their access to the waterfall cut off.

 Indeed, to them the botanical gardens should rightfully be known as the Waterfall Gardens, and the road leading up to it is Waterfall Road, or Jalan Air Terjun, not the present-day Jalan Kebun Bunga.
 However, somewhere in time, there was a shift in emphasis from the waterfall to the gardens.
+This shift was made physically apparent when Jalan Kebun Bunga was built, and Jalan Air Terjun, which forms an intersection with Gottlieb Road and Ayer Rajah Road, was eventually forgotten.

 The "somewhere in time" was in the sixties or early seventies, when the Penang waterfall was closed off to the public as a safety measure.
 It was done during the Confrontation between the newly independent Malaysia and Indonesia.
 However, though the turbulent episode is now a page in history, the waterfall has never again been open to the public.
 Hence, entire generations of Penangites have grown up not knowing the existence of this fall or to appreciate it being there.